TheNetsky/Microsoft-Rewards-Script/README.md

 - If you automate this script, set it to run at least 2 times a day to make sure it picked up all tasks, set `"runOnZeroPoints": false` so it doesn't run when no points are found.

 ## Docker (Experimental) ##
+**Note:** If you had previously built and run the script locally, remove the `/node_modules` and `/dist` from your Microsoft-Rewards-Script folder.

 1. Download the source code
-2. Make changes to your `accounts.json`
+2. Make changes to your `accounts.json` and `config.json`
-3. **Headless mode must be enabled when using Docker.** You can do this using the `HEADLESS=true` environmental variable in docker run or docker compose.yaml (see below).
-Environmental variables are always prioritized over the values in config.json.
+3. **Headless mode must be enabled.** You can do this in `config.json` or by using the `HEADLESS=true` environmental variable in docker run or docker compose.yaml (see below).
+Environmental variables are prioritized over the values in config.json.
-4. The container will run scheduled.
+4. The container has in-built scheduling.
 Customize your schedule using the `CRON_START_TIME` environmental variable.
 Use [crontab.guru](crontab.guru) if you're unsure how to create a cron schedule.
 5. **Note:** the container will add between 5 and 50 minutes of randomized variability to your scheduled start times.

 ### Option 1: build and run with docker run

 1. Build or re-build the container image with: `docker build -t microsoft-rewards-script-docker .`